 In 2011, Mossberg released a modified version of its bolt action 4×4™ rifle called the MVP Varmint.
-The MVP Varmint took the gun industry by storm due to one unique design feature: it uses AR-15 magazines.
-Decried by detractors as a gimmick and heralded by others as revolutionary, the heavy barreled MVP Varmint gained quick acceptance and sold like hotcakes.
-In 2012, Mossberg took the MVP concept in the totally opposite direction by introducing the “P” version of the MVP: a lightweight carbine version called the “Predator.”
+The MVP Varmint took the gun industry by storm due to one unique design feature: It uses AR-15 magazines.
+Decried by detractors as a gimmick and heralded by others as revolutionary, the heavy-barreled MVP Varmint gained quick acceptance and sold like hotcakes.
+In 2012, Mossberg took the MVP concept in the totally opposite direction by introducing the “P” version to the MVP series: A lightweight carbine version called the “Predator.”
 As the name implies, it’s designed for hunting coyote, bobcats, and fox.
-Think of it as a bolt action version of the Ruger Mini-14 or a Winchester 94 Trapper lever gun: a small, lightweight rifle with lots of on-board firepower.
+Think of it as a bolt-action version of the Ruger Mini-14 or a Winchester 94 Trapper lever gun: A small, lightweight bolt-action rifle with lots of on-board firepower.
 I tested the MVP Predator and walked away very impressed . . .

 When I first unboxed it and saw the sporter profile barrel, I was pretty disappointed.
-I was expecting to review the 18” bull barreled version and, rightly or wrongly, I tend to associate the bull barrels with better accuracy.
+I was expecting to review the 18-inch bull-barreled version and, rightly or wrongly, I tend to associate the bull barrels with better accuracy.
 I figured the skinny barrel would only yield ho-hum accuracy (1 to 2 MOA) typical of lower-end hunting rifles.
 Man, was I wrong.
-I’ll cut straight to it: this thing is an absolute tack-driver.
+I’ll cut straight to it: This thing is an absolute tack-driver.
 As an example, these were my first three shots at 100 yards during a recent trip to Tri-County Gun Club, in Sherwood, Oregon (.45 inches with Hornady 55 grain V Max):

 Third, predator hunting typically involves quite a bit of foot travel, so a short light rifle is a real bonus.
 I usually set up 4 to 6 stands in a morning, and there may be a quarter to a half mile or so between each one.
-I’ll often haul in my heavy bull-barreled sniper rifles (just because they’re cool and I like to take long 400-600 yard shots if offered), but a light rifle like the MVP Predator would be very advantageous if it doesn’t compromise accuracy.
+I’ll often lug my heavy bull-barreled sniper rifles (just because they’re cool and I like to take long 400- to 600-yard shots if offered), but a light rifle from the MVP rifle series would be very advantageous if it doesn’t compromise accuracy.
 Also, you’re less likely to bang a short rifle up against a fence post, barbed wire, a gate, etc., announcing your presence to every coyote within ¼ mile.
 Staying quiet is critical when hunting, and short rifles are easier to maneuver.

 Now, if you plan on suppressing the MVP, there may be some value in getting the thicker barrel.
 It seems to me that it might be easier to thread a barrel with a thicker profile.
 But I’m not an expert on that.